ResponsiveImagesCG/newsletters/RICG-newsletter-2015-04-27.md

 These charts raise interesting questions.
 Why is usage for all of these features up on the weekends and down during the work-week?
 Why has `x` descriptor usage fallen off slightly, after its meteoric rise?
 Most [recent](https://css-tricks.com/responsive-images-youre-just-changing-resolutions-use-srcset/) [articles](http://blog.cloudfour.com/dont-use-picture-most-of-the-time/) on the topic explicitly recommend using `srcset` + `w` descriptors for the most common case: images in flexible layouts that need to scale across both viewport sizes and screen resolutions.
 But that markup is currently dead last in the usage derby.
 Will it catch up?

-One small and interesting thing to note: `sizes` caught up with `w` descriptors *fast*, right after it was [made mandatory](https://github.com/ResponsiveImagesCG/picture-element/commit/535e96b73ea8b0e94a7819b1482cd48bff18698e), despite the fact that browsers handle `size`-less markup the same way that they always did.
-Three cheers for making change without breaking pages!
+One interesting thing to note: `sizes` caught up with `w` descriptors *fast*, right after it was [made mandatory](https://github.com/ResponsiveImagesCG/picture-element/commit/535e96b73ea8b0e94a7819b1482cd48bff18698e), despite the fact that browsers handle `size`-less markup the same way that they always did.
+Three cheers for making changes without breaking pages!

-## Better image resizing in WordPress

-Dave Newton, wizard, [is bringing](https://github.com/ResponsiveImagesCG/wp-tevko-responsive-images/commit/c71dcb37163fc3410833e92d5f2d632470948a1a) his ImageMagick magic (which he first delivered to the world [via Grunt](https://www.npmjs.com/package/grunt-respimg), before [porting it to PHP](https://github.com/nwtn/php-respimg)) to [the RICG’s WordPress plugin](https://wordpress.org/plugins/ricg-responsive-images/) (and it’s 3,000+ active installs).

-His ImageMagick settings eat up a little more CPU than the WordPress defaults, so even though they produce *much* smaller images, this is going to start out as an opt-in thing.
-If you’re using the plugin and care about this stuff enough to subscribe to a newsletter about it, I urge you: opt in and [provide feedback](https://github.com/ResponsiveImagesCG/wp-tevko-responsive-images/issues).

 ## Container queries have a home